Slingsby T67 Firefly: Development

 The RF-6 was designed by René Fournier, and first flew on 12 March 1974.
 An all-wooden construction, it featured a high aspect-ratio wing echoing his earlier motorglider designs.
-Fournier set up his own factory at Nitray to manufacture the design, but after only around 40 had been built, the exercise proved financially unviable, and he was forced to close down production.
+Fournier set up his own factory at Nitray, near Tours to manufacture the design, but after only around 40 had been built, the exercise proved financially unviable, and he was forced to close down production.
 A four-seat version was under development by Sportavia-Pützer as the RF-6C, but this demonstrated serious stability problems that eventually led to an almost complete redesign as the Sportavia-Pützer RS 180 Sportsman.

 In 1981, Fournier sold the development rights of the RF-6B to Slingsby Aviation, which renamed it the T67.
 The earliest examples, the T67A, were virtually identical to the Fournier-built aircraft, but the design was soon revised to replace the wooden structure with one of composite material.
 Slingsby produced several versions developing the airframe and adding progressively larger engines.
 The Slingsby T67M, aimed at the military (hence "M") training market, was the first to include a constant-speed propeller and inverted fuel and oil systems.
 Over 250 aircraft have been built, mainly the T67M260 and closely related T-3A variants.